jhseeingthings/decision_smach/README.md

 # DecisionSmach
-The finite state machine of decision realized in ROS based on unmanned ground vehicle.
+The decision of unmanned ground vehicle realized in ROS based on finite state machine.